SCHOOL of CURIOSITY

 Good bus links on A37 with 10 minute walk.

-LA, EOTAS, EHCP and private funding accepted.
+LA, EOTAS, EHCP, school and private funding accepted.

 See above.